• Works

 Welcome!

-Here you will find musings, ephemera and tidbits about my studio, process and works in progress, as well as writings on gallery and museum exhibitions.
+Here you will find in-depth information on recent projects as well as musings, ephemera and tidbits about my studio, process and works in progress, as well as writings on gallery and museum exhibitions.

 Latest Posts